dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_development_terraform_ansible_intro.md

 terraform with provisioners and one can hit these types of issues.....

 This is where ansible comes in.
-This branch includes the basic development ansible playbook to deploy grafana ON THE LOCAL CLOUD9 EC2 instance (not the aws_instance that terraform deploys) This is just development of the ansible base code
+This branch includes the basic development ansible playbook to deploy grafana ON THE LOCAL CLOUD9 EC2 instance (not the aws_instance that terraform deploys).
+This is in the /playbooks/granfana.yml
+Note that need to modify the AWS security group access list to add my PC ip address or a CIDR block that covers it so we can hit the granfana instance from the browser.

+There is also a grafana-destroy.yml created to teardown the grafana application that is running on the Cloud9 local instance.
+NOTE: must first stop grafana-service BEFORE you can remove the installation.
+It will NOT get removed if the service is not explicitly stopped

+This is just development of the ansible base code

 We will work on integrating this ansible code into the terraform IaC AWS EC2 scripts in the **main** branch.